 How many years have you been working in digital marketing?

 34% of respondents have been working in digital marketing for over ten years, followed by 30% who have been working in digital marketing for five to ten years, closely followed by three to five years at 27%.

 How would you describe your role?

-Next, we wanted to learn the kinds of roles that respondents had and we saw results tilted toward senior roles, with Team Leaders/Heads of Department, Founders and Seniors making up nearly three quarters (73%) of respondents.
+Next, we wanted to learn the kinds of roles that respondents had and we saw results tilted toward senior roles, with Team Leaders/Heads of Departments and Seniors making up 49% of respondents.